bvluong/Ruby-Visualizer/README.md

 - Create evaluator algorithm to return snapshots of stack frames
 - Create display component with Vue
 - Create header and footer components with Vue
-- Handle AJAX requests from frontend
+- Handle Axios requests from frontend

 ### Implementation Timeline